olewsaa/Yacht-computer/RPi-settings.md

 - Serial
 - 1-wire
 The important one is secure shell, SSH.
 Set this to enable if you want to login to the system.

+### Lost access point after upgrade
+This topic is covered i the section about RPi config files.
+After an upgrade I lost the access point set by OpenPlotter.
+It took some manoeuvring to get things back.